theartofquirky/theartofquirky.github.io/README.md

 # theartofquirky.github.io
-This repository contains various scripts for PopOS_! and Ubuntu linux.
+This repository contains various scripts for my linux PCs and FreeNAS server.